How to Become a Counselor in Vermont

 Supervision Hours

-“Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-Vermont requires CMHCs to complete 3,000 hours of supervision in no less than two years.
-This must include at least 2,000 hours in direct client service, with the remaining hours in either continued clinical practice or related service.
-It should also include no fewer than 100 hours of face-to-face direction from the approved supervisor with at least 50 hours in an individual setting.
+Supervision refers to post-master’s clinical mental health counseling practice completed under a clinical supervisor in a work setting.
+Vermont requires applicants to complete 3,000 hours of supervised practice over at least 2 years.
+This must include at least 2,000 hours of direct service, with the remaining 1,000 hours in either continued clinical practice or related services.
+Applicants must also complete no fewer than 100 hours of face-to-face supervision, with at least 50 hours in an individual setting

 (Back to Top)